phajy/AdventOfCode23/README.md

 - 15: [Comprehensions and generators](https://docs.julialang.org/en/v1/manual/arrays/#man-comprehensions).
 - 16: `count` syntax for counting elements in an array that satisfy some condition.
 - 17: Learn linear programming!
 [JuMP](https://jump.dev/JuMP.jl/stable/).
 Tried lazy constraints which was an interesting exercise.
 However, redefining the nodes to have different directional states was a better approach and reduced the number of additional constraints.
 - 18: [Shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula) - wish I'd known about this before!
-"Obvious" result that makes the computation much easier.
+"Obvious" result that makes the computation much easier. `parse` can take `base` argument.